Energy-conserving explicit and implicit time integration methods for the multi-dimensional Hermite-DG discretization of

-The gist of the schemes proposed in this work is to modify the RK step by suitable scalar factors that depend on the approximate solution and are determined by the given conservation/dissipation law.
-This correction guarantees the preservation of the energy invariant and can be tuned to preserve it either at the continuous level, or at the semi-discrete level (this distinction is only relevant when upwind numerical fluxes are used in Maxwell's equations, since for central fluxes the total energy is conserved at both continuum and semi-discrete levels).
+The projection methods considered in this work consist in modifying the RK step by suitable scalar factors that depend on the approximate solution and are determined by the given conservation/dissipation law.
+This approach was originally proposed in \cite[pp. 265--266]{DV84} to derive conservative RK methods.
+The idea was extended in \cite{DBM02} to a restricted class of fourth-order methods and further developed in \cite{Calvo-HernandezAbreu-Montijano-Randez:2006} via the so-called incremental direction technique (IDT).
+More recently, an extension of these methods to preserve inner-product norms of the solution has led to the so-called relaxation Runge--Kutta (RRK) methods \cite{Ketcheson19}.
+We analyze this family of modified RK methods in the context of the Hermite-DG discretization of the Vlasov-Maxwell equations.
+For the semi-discrete problem considered, this correction guarantees the preservation of the energy invariant and can be tuned to preserve it either at the continuous level, or at the semi-discrete level (this distinction is only relevant when upwind numerical fluxes are used in Maxwell's equations, since for central fluxes the total energy is conserved at both continuum and semi-discrete levels).
 With numerical experiments, we show that the latter choice that maintains the semi-discrete energy dissipation when upwind numerical fluxes are used in the discretization of Maxwell's equations leads to a better overall accuracy of the method relative to a method that uses upwind fluxes but forces exact energy conservation.